cs50/cs50.readthedocs.io/heroku.md

     git init
     ```

-1. Add the GitHub repository as a "remote," where `username` is your own GitHub username.
+1. Add the GitHub repository as a "remote," where `USERNAME` is your own GitHub username.

     ```
-    git remote add origin https://github.com/username/finance.git
+    git remote add origin git@github.com:USERNAME/finance.git
     ```

 1. In the `requirements.txt` file inside of your `finance` directory, add `gunicorn` and `psycopg2`, each on separate lines.
 Your file should then resemble: